merlin293/PoE-ShopBot/README.md

-# PoE Price Bot
+# PoE Shop Bot

-**PoE Price Bot** is a tool for quickly checking the prices of items and currencies in the game Path of Exile.
+**PoE Shop Bot** is a tool for quickly checking the prices of items and currencies in the game Path of Exile.
 It uses the official PoE Trade API and offers a GUI, voice control, and clipboard monitoring for convenience.

 ---